Position Title: Head of Finance

 Toiohomaitanga describes our way of doing and being.
 It reflects how we care for each other, work together, and uphold our shared purpose. Ā mātou uara | our values are an important part of this, our Toi Ohomai values are:

-If this role sounds like your next career move, then We will be assessing all applications as we receive them, so we encourage you to apply prior to the closing date.
+If this role sounds like your next career move, then we encourage you to apply.
+Due to our organisational shutdown over the holiday period, shortlisting will commence in the new year.

-To apply please submit your CV and Cover Letter alongside your online application.
+To apply please submit your CV and Cover Letter with your online application.